T-Square (band): New T-Square (2023–present)

 After their 45th anniversary concert, in an attempt to prolong the activities of the band, the T-Square Fans and Staff Facebook page made a post announcing that, in order to create more music and potentially celebrate a 50th anniversary and beyond, they were opening online auditions, seeking new band members and/or composers.
 The deadline was December 31, 2023.

 Guitarist Shuya Kameyama and keyboardist Yuichi Hasegawa were elected as finalists.
 T-Square's audition was commemorated with two concerts at the Marunouchi Cotton Club in August 2024.

-T-Square's 2024 Year-End Special live shows had the feature "Double Sax T-Square" due to the collaboration between Takeshi Itoh and Masato Honda.
-For the Chicken George performances, Shuya Kameyama appeared as a substitute for Kazuma Sotozono.
+T-Square's 2024 Year-End Special live shows saw Shuya Kameyama replace Kazuma Sotozono at Chicken George.

 T-Square and the New Japan Philharmonic Orchestra performed together in March 2025.

-After new members, T-Square announced that they were recruiting new staff.
+This joint concert, titled "Classics & Harmony", continued in 2026.

 T-Square's 51st studio album Turn the Page was released on June 4, 2025.
 Yuichi Hasegawa and Shuya Kameyama became official members upon this release.
 Shingo Tanaka became an official member as well, after 20 years as a Support Bassist.
 Their former keyboardist, Keizoh Kawano, helped produce this album.
 It is the first T-Square album in which Takeshi Itoh played all his Windsynth parts on a NuRad instead of an EWI, though he already used the new instrument in several live performances prior to the release of the album.

+T-Square's special project held at Blues Alley Japan, titled "The Square/T-Square Old Days Project", began in August 2025.
+(Note: See T-Square news.)

+T-Square continued to turn with the lineup of Itoh, Bandoh, Tanaka, Hasegawa, and Kameyama on Jazz Fusion Summit 2025, which brought on the success of the 2024 edition.

-T-Square's 2025 Year-End Special live shows will see the power of the Double Sax and the unity of the new T-Square.
+T-Square's 2025 Year-End Special live shows saw none of the five members at that time perform on the first day at Chicken George.

-Video game influence
+Influence

-T-Square's music, as well as the jazz fusion genre as a whole, would heavily influence early video game music.
-Most notably, Nintendo composer Koji Kondo would take inspiration from the 1984 T-Square song "Sister Marian", from their album, Adventures, when composing the main theme for the 1985 platformer game Super Mario Bros.
+T-Square's music, as well as the jazz fusion genre as a whole, heavily influenced video game music in the 1980s and 1990s.
+Most notably, Nintendo composer Koji Kondo would take inspiration from T-Square's "Sister Marian" from the 1984 album Adventures when composing "Ground Theme" for the 1985 platformer game Super Mario Bros.
 Many other video game series would later be rumored to have taken inspiration from T-Square music, including Street Fighter, Sonic the Hedgehog, and more.

-Members of T-Square have also worked on video game music directly.

-More specifically, Masahiro Andoh and Keizoh Kawano have worked on Arc The Lad and Andoh recorded songs for the Gran Turismo series, some for which he would then re-record within T-Square.

-Select members from T-Square have also worked directly on both soundtracks for Mario Kart 8 and Mario Kart World.
+Members of T-Square have also worked on video game music directly: Masahiro Andoh and Keizoh Kawano composed the soundtrack of Arc the Lad; Andoh and other T-Square members recorded songs for the Gran Turismo series for many years, including "Moon Over The Castle", the series' main theme; and in the 2010s and 2020s, T-Square members worked on the soundtracks for Mario Kart 8, Mario Kart 8 Deluxe and Mario Kart World.